TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

     A slug of a record may contain slashes but this is not recommended:
     The risk of conflicts is higher when using slashes within slugs.
-For example unrelated page hierarchies and records could have slugs forming the same URL path.
+For example, unrelated page hierarchies and records could have slugs forming the same URL path.